 Lauramine Oxide

-Lauramine Oxide, also known as "amine oxide" is a surfactant widely used to make industrial and commercial cleaners where good detegency and broad compatibility are important.
+Lauramine Oxide, also known as "amine oxide" is an amphoteric surfactant widely used to make industrial and commercial cleaners where good detegency and broad compatibility are important.
 It is Bleach (chlorine) and Acid stable emulsifier and also acts as a viscosity builder.
 It can be formulated with anionic, nonionic, and cationic materials.

-Typical uses:
+Typical Uses:

 - Acid and Alkaline Cleaner